Lumad: Ethnic groups

 The Lumad include groups such as the Erumanen ne Menuvu', Matigsalug Manobo, Agusanon Manobo, Dulangan Manobo, Dabaw Manobo, Ata Manobo, Blaan, Kaulo, Banwaon, Bukidnon, Teduray, Lambangian, Higaunon, Dibabawon, Mangguwangan, Mansaka, Mandaya, Kalagan, Subanen, Tasaday, Tboli, Mamanuwa, Tagakaolo, Talaandig, Tagabawa, Ubu', Tinenanen, Kuwemanen, Klata, and Diyangan.
 Considered as "vulnerable groups", they live in hinterlands, forests, lowlands, and coastal areas.

 The term Lumad excludes the Butuanons and Surigaonons, even though these two groups are also native to Mindanao.
 This is due to their Visayan ethnicity and lack of close affinity with the Lumad.
 The Moros like the Maguindanaon, Maranao, Tausūg, Sangil, Sama-Bajau, Yakan, etc. are also excluded, despite being also native to Mindanao and despite some groups being closely related ethnolinguistically to the Lumad.
 This is because unlike the Lumad, the Moros converted to Islam during the 14th to 15th centuries.
 This can be confusing since the word Lumad literally means 'native' in Bisayan languages.

 Bagobo

 The Bagobo are one of the largest subgroups of the Manobo peoples.
 They comprise three subgroups: the Tagabawa, the Klata (or Guiangan), and the Ovu (also spelled Uvu or Ubo) peoples.
-The Bagobo were formerly nomadic and farmed through kaingin 'slash-and-burn' methods.
+The Bagobo were formerly nomadic and used slash-and-burn agriculture (kaingin).
 Their territory extends from Davao Gulf to Mount Apo.
-They are traditionally ruled by chieftains (matanum), a council of elders (magani), and mabalian or female shamans.
-The supreme spirit in their indigenous anito religions is Eugpamolak Manobo or Manama.
+They are traditionally ruled by chieftains (matanum), a council of elders (magani), and mabalian, female shamans.
+The supreme spirit in their indigenous faith is Eugpamolak Manobo or Manama.